 Phosphate Supplements: Calcium Salts may decrease the absorption of Phosphate Supplements.
 Management: This applies only to oral phosphate and calcium administration.
 Administering oral phosphate supplements as far apart from the administration of an oral calcium salt as possible may be able to minimize the significance of the interaction.
 Exceptions: Sodium Glycerophosphate Pentahydrate.
 Consider therapy modification

 Quinolones: Calcium Salts may decrease the absorption of Quinolones.
 Of concern only with oral administration of both agents.
+Management: Consider administering an oral quinolone at least 2 hours before or 6 hours after the dose of an oral calcium supplement to minimize this interaction.
+Monitor for decrease therapeutic effects of quinolones during coadministration.
 Exceptions: LevoFLOXacin (Oral Inhalation); Moxifloxacin (Systemic).
 Consider therapy modification

 Strontium Ranelate: Calcium Salts may decrease the serum concentration of Strontium Ranelate.
 Management: Separate administration of strontium ranelate and oral calcium salts by at least 2 hours in order to minimize this interaction.
 Consider therapy modification